 If you keep the olive oil below 4 degrees Celsius (39 F), it may even completely freeze.
 We don’t want that to happen either, because of the same reason as with crystalization.

-You should know your average consumption of olive oil inside your family.
+You should know the average consumption of olive oil in your family.
 I recommend you only buy olive oil supplies for up to two months.
 So, if you spend 2 liters of olive oil per month, don’t ever buy packaging that’s larger than 4 liters.

-As I already said above, once the bottle of olive oil is opened, it should be spent in the period between 30 and 60 days at max.
+As I already said above, once the bottle of olive oil is opened, it should be spent between 30 and 60 days at maximum.

 I think that 1 liter of olive oil will be enough for most people to go through the month, or even two.
 I would like people to consume even more olive oil, but the reality is that only 1 liter per capita is spent in a year in the USA.

 Mediterranean countries spend much more on olive oil, and that’s a good thing.
-Olive oil consumption is on an upwards trend in the USA, and I hope it won’t stop increasing.
+Olive oil consumption is on an upward trend in the USA, and I hope it won’t stop increasing.

 So, again, know your needs, and don’t buy more than you can consume.
 The best option is to find some local olive growers and buy olive oil from them directly.
 They’ll keep it properly stored, and you’ll usually get much better olive oil than in any market.